Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/migrate_exits.md

 ---

-    title: How to migrate DLL exits
+    title: "How to migrate DLL exits"
-    linkTitle: How to migrate DLL exits
+    linkTitle: "How to migrate DLL exits"
     weight: 280

----
-This section describes how to migrate DLL exits for Transfer CFT in a z/OS environment.
+---This section describes how to migrate DLL exits for Transfer CFT in a z/OS environment.

 **Considerations prior to migrating**